Sibo-Ding/Steam-Game-Search-Engine/README.md

 In [vector_search.py](code/vector_search.py), modify search criteria and run.
 You can add more search criteria to this code, by doing:
 - Add filter criteria `AND column_you_choose = $6` after the `results` query; add parameters to `results`.
-- Add parameters to the `vector_search()` function (both define and call).
-- Assign values to parameters in the main program.
+- Assign values to parameters at the top of the program.

 ## FastAPI
 1. Start your API server: In your terminal, change the working directory to [code](code), run `py -m uvicorn api_search:app --reload` on Windows or `python3 -m uvicorn api_search:app --reload` on Mac.